bnert-land/graphql.kit/README.md

 | Ring       | yes               | [yes (1.11.0 spec)](#two)                   | no, planned                               |

 If a server isn't listed, and it is Ring compliant, then you should be good to go.

+Additionally, federation support hasn't been tested and relies on the underlying "GraphQL engine"

 ## Motivation